 09 of 15

-This food-focused collaboration between some of Florida's most progressive non-profits, farmers, artisans, gardeners, and entrepreneurs features DIY workshops, kid-friendly activities, live music, cooking demonstrations, seminars, and a farmers market.
+This culture-focused collaboration between some of Florida's most progressive non-profits, farmers, artisans, gardeners, and entrepreneurs features DIY workshops, kid-friendly activities, live music, cooking demonstrations, seminars, and a farmers market.

 10 of 15